gregology/gregology.github.io/timeline.md

 ### June

-🏠 Moved in with Diana in Ottawa
+🏠 Moved in with Diana, Jazz😸, & Hercie😺 in Ottawa

 ## 2014